jjvanzon/Circular-Language-Spec/spec/system-interfaces/connectors-and-connections.md

 So a connector looks like the result of a call or otherwise like the call.

-An actual connection does not replace the connector: a connector is always displayed, because others can still connect to the object as well:
+An actual connection might not replace the connector: a connector is always displayed, because others can still connect to the object as well:

 ![](images/4.%20Connectors%20&%20Connections.006.png)